Rafapia/Homelab/docs/1_proxmox.md

 ### HomeAssistant

 To set up HomeAssistane, we first logged in to our Proxmox machine as *root*.
-Then, we downloaded the `.qcow2` HomeAssistant disk from the [HomeAssistant's guide](https://www.home-assistant.io/installation/alternative#install-home-assistant-operating-system) with
+Then, we downloaded the `.qcow2` HomeAssistant disk from the [HomeAssistant's guide](https://www.home-assistant.io/installation/alternative#install-home-assistant-operating-system) with:

 ```bash
 cd